skoppe/typescript-d-bindgen/README.md

-# Create D Bindings to Typescript
+# Generate D Bindings to Typescript

 Warning: very experimental
 ---

-To create D bindings to typescript, useful when targeting the web.
+Generate D bindings to typescript, useful when targeting the web.

 ## TODO